rednblkx/HomeKey-ESP32/docs/content/prerequisites.md

 > Boards costing around 4-5€ or less are likely using non-genuine ICs.
 > These boards will still work but expect worse performance

-You’ll mostly find boards with two black components (ferrite beads).
-These are not suited for impedance matching, resulting in an inefficient antenna.
+You’ll mostly find boards with two black components parallel to each other near the edge, those are SMD Multilayer RF Inductors.
+Those are used for the antenna impedance matching which ensure the maximum power is being transferred to the antenna and those are not exactly the best for this, resulting in a less efficient power transfer to the antenna but they are being used as they are typically cheaper.

-When shopping for a PN532, check pictures for two blueish components (wire-wound inductors), those are what should be used for impedance matching, which is essential for efficient power transfer to the antenna.
+When shopping for a PN532, check boards with blueish components instead, those are Wire-wound RF inductors that are much superior and assure the antenna gets the power it needs.

 {{< cards cols="2" >}}
-  {{< card title="Multilayer Ferrite Inductors or Beads" subtitle="You’ll mostly find boards with these two black components.
-These are not suited for impedance matching, resulting in a less efficient antenna." image="/images/black_components.jpeg" tag="Bad" tagColor="red" tagIcon="exclamation" >}}
+  {{< card title="SMD Multilayer RF Inductors" subtitle="You’ll mostly find boards with these two black components.
+They do the job, just not as much as you'd want them to, but they are cheap." image="/images/black_components.jpeg" tag="Meh" tagColor="red" tagIcon="exclamation" >}}
-  {{< card title="Wire-wound inductors" subtitle="Check for those two blueish components, this is what should be used for impedance matching, which is essential for efficient power transfer to the antenna." image="/images/blue_components.jpeg" tag="Good" tagColor="green" tagIcon="check" >}}
+  {{< card title="Wire-wound RF inductors" subtitle="Check for those two blueish components, this is what should be used for impedance matching, which is essential for efficient power transfer to the antenna." image="/images/blue_components.jpeg" tag="Best" tagColor="green" tagIcon="check" >}}
 {{< /cards >}}

 **Note:** These boards might still not be at peak performance but should have a range of about 3-4cm and be more reliable.